 I keep curries in the fridge for 2 days.
 I I know I won’t eat it all within that time I freeze it.
 Make sure to store the curry separate from any rice to keep the curry sauce in tact.

 I love making slow cooked curries.
 They take very little effort and practically cook themselves.
-This Kerala beef Curry is no exception.
+This spicy Kerala beef Curry is no exception.
 Its both a gentle and robust curry at the same time.
-Full of flavour, richness and complexity.
+Kerala dishes are so full of flavour, richness and complexity.

 The meat is delicate and tender and pulls apart with your fork.
 And those lightly fried crunchy curry leaves on top are so addictive, I always make extra, piling on a ridiculous amount.
 This is a curry for Summer, Winter and in between.
-Its light, fresh and filling and won’t weigh you down.
+Its the perfect beef curry.

 More Curry Recipes: